 1 clinic is listed in Bruce, ACT on OTWaitlist.

-Which Bruce clinics are taking new patients?
+Which Bruce clinics are taking new clients?

 How fresh is this Bruce availability data?